User Interface Guide

 Dejavu

 Dejavu turns parameter randomizers into generative sequencers.
-It stores up to 32 generations of random values for ALL parameter randomizers, then recalls past values based on the selected probability and length.
+It stores up to 32 generations of random values for all parameter randomizers, then recalls earlier values based on the selected probability and length.

-For instance, if you set the probability to 100% and the length to 8, the randomizer behaves like an 8-step sequencer that repeats values generated 8 steps earlier.
-Conversely, if you set the probability to 0%, the sequence will always be random.
-Setting the probability anywhere from 1% to 99% creates a gradually changing sequence.
-What makes this interesting is that the progression of the recalled steps is independent of the BPM clock or bar length; instead, it is triggered by the instrument itself.
-This means that even with a length of 8, the number of beats each module loops is determined by the triggering frequency.
-As you adjust the Dejavu parameters, you’ll uncover new ways to create build-ups and transitions in your music.
+For example, if you set the probability to 100% and the length to 8, the randomizer behaves like an 8-step sequencer that repeats values generated 8 steps earlier.
+At 0% probability, the sequence remains fully random.
+Values between 1% and 99% create a sequence that changes gradually over time.
+What makes this especially interesting is that the recalled steps advance independently of the BPM clock or bar length.
+Instead, they are triggered by the instrument itself.
+That means even with a length of 8, the number of beats in each loop depends on how often the module is triggered.
+As you adjust the Dejavu parameters, you can discover new ways to create build-ups and transitions in your music.

 Adjust the DJV and LEN parameters on the right side of the clock module to control the global Dejavu settings.

-You can also set them per module via OSC or MIDI with an address like /group1/dejavu/prob.
+You can also set them per module via OSC or MIDI using an address such as /group1/dejavu/prob.

 Grid Sequencer